-Just as was seen in the preventative efforts, lengthening exercises have been shown to have a faster RTS time3.
-Additionally, agility and trunk strengthening offered slightly quicker RTS and lower re-injury rates, when compared to just strengthening/stretching3.
+Just as was seen in the preventative efforts, lengthening exercises have been shown to have a faster RTS time.
+Additionally, agility and trunk strengthening offered slightly quicker RTS and lower re-injury rates, when compared to just strengthening/stretching.

 It was noted that more frequent stretching can still improve the range of movement faster, as well as allowing a faster RTS, suggesting that a home exercise program conducted frequently will be helpful.
 NSAIDs were not found to be helpful for recovery, PRP injections were also found not to offer benefit in RTS times3.

-Sports focused exercises were also found to reduce the number of hamstring injuries sustained by AFL players4.
+Sports focused exercises were also found to reduce the number of hamstring injuries sustained by AFL players.

-Unfortunately many of even the elite clubs are failing to adopt the ‘evidence based’ hamstring injury prevention measures.
-One study looking at elite soccer clubs in Europe had as many as 83.3% of clubs not following guidelines5.
+Unfortunately, many of even the elite clubs are failing to adopt the ‘evidence-based’ hamstring injury prevention measures.
+One study looking at elite soccer clubs in Europe had as many as 83.3% of clubs not following guidelines.

 So if you play a sport that involves running or kicking, get ahead of the competition and see a Bodywise Health Physiotherapist for an assessment and a preventative program.
 If you’ve sustained a hamstring injury either recently or a while ago, reduce the risk of re-injury by getting a preventive program.